(A) Critical control points.

 (b) Cleaning and sanitizing of food contact surfaces.

-Food contact surfaces of equipment, utensils, and containers shall be cleaned and sanitized to prevent contamination of shellfish and other food contact surfaces.
+(i) Food contact surfaces of equipment, utensils, and containers shall be cleaned and sanitized to prevent contamination of shellstock and other food contact surfaces.
 The dealer shall:

-(c) Containers which may have become contaminated during storage shall be washed, rinsed, and sanitized prior to use or shall be discarded.
+(ii) Containers which may have become contaminated during storage shall be washed, rinsed and sanitized prior to use or shall be discarded.

 (i) Made of impermeable materials except where the use of such material is inappropriate or incompatible with the work being done;